 Do you expect to receive the Johnson & Johnson vaccine?

 At this time we have not been notified that we are receiving the Johnson & Johnson vaccine.
 This does not mean that we will not receive it.
 Hunterdon Healthcare receives notification from the State of New Jersey about expected vaccine deliveries only days before the vaccine is received.
 Hunterdon Healthcare has previously received both Pfizer and Moderna vaccines so it is likely that the Johnson & Johnson vaccine will also be received at some point.

 Can I choose which vaccine I want?

 Unfortunately, no. Vaccination clinics are scheduled based on the vaccine received.
-All first dose vaccination clinics will only offer one vaccine.
-The brand of vaccine will be shared with individuals when contacted to schedule an appointment.
+All first-dose vaccination clinics will only offer one vaccine.
+The brand of the vaccine will be shared with individuals when contacted to schedule an appointment.
 Should the individual choose not to schedule an appointment based on the brand of vaccine available, they continue to remain on the waitlist.